Company Name: Bluefield Partners Limited Liability Partnership registered number OC348071

 1. What Information Does the Company Collect?

-The Company collects and processes a range of information about you which is likely to include (as it applies to either an employment worker or contractor relationship) but is not limited to:
+The Company collects and processes a range of information about you which may include but is not limited to:

 • recruitment information such as your application form and CV, references, skills, experience, qualifications, employment history, membership of any professional bodies and details of any preemployment assessments and interview notes;